 There is also the opportunity to sign up for Office Hour sessions with tutors.

 In collaboration with Kosmos Society, Harvard’s Center for Hellenic Studies is piloting an innovative program that invites young people to engage with the ancient drama through performance and through meaningful dialogue with fellow students from around the globe.
 Participating schools perform and film a small excerpt of approximately 150 lines from Antigone, and then meet afterwards to share their impressions and feelings about the impact of their performances on their overall engagement with the text.

 In the first phase of the Antigone Project, two groups of high school students, one in Greece and the other in the United States, performed a selection of Sophocles’ Antigone at the highly charged moment when Creon first confronts his niece, Antigone, and accuses her of burying her brother, Polyneices, against his decree.

-Our goal for 2016–2017 is to create a compilation of the performances filmed by individual schools that would together present the entire tragedy.
+Our goal for 2016–2018 is to create a compilation of the performances filmed by individual schools that would together present the entire tragedy.
 Several sections have already been filmed, by schools from the Netherlands, India, and the United States.